The Career Development Center is proud to partner with you to turn our students and graduates into your future employees.

 Our commitment is to build strong relationships with employers, and we are here to facilitate that connection through career fairs, mock interviews, job and internship postings, etc. Our services are designed to prepare students and graduates to meet the demands of tomorrow’s workplace.
 The CDC has multiple opportunities for you to meet with targeted groups of students and fill your hiring needs.

 ON-CAMPUS NETWORKING AND STUDENT RECRUITING

 Connect with highly qualified and well-prepared students and alumni at multiple fairs throughout the year.
 We offer career fairs that allow employers to target a specific group of students.

 For more information and registration details contact email@example.com

-Lipscomb University's electronic job board, Bison Job Trax, allows you to post jobs and internships for our students and alumni to review.
-As an employer, you will create a username and password to post your jobs.
+Lipscomb is excited to be part of Handshake, the nation’s largest job posting platform that allow employers to post jobs and internships for our students and alumni.
+Employers can create an account and post jobs for free at joinhandshake.com/employers.
 A CDC representative will approve your account and job, so there will be a short turn around time.
 We are very interested in partnering with you to learn more about your staffing needs.